iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Getting started

 You'll need Node.js version ">=12.17.0 <15.0”.
-Please refer to [Section 1 from iTwin.js Getting Started](../getting-started/index.md#get-the-tools) for more details.
+Please refer to [Getting Started](../getting-started/index#getting-started) for more details.

 The node packages you'll need can be installed using